youtpout/UnitConverter/README.md

 ]
 ```
 For temperature, we have 3 units, the Celsius is the unit base.
-'BaseUnit' is need to set at true for reference unit
+'BaseUnit' is needed to set at true for reference unit
 'Name' is the name of unit
 'Sign' is the sign of unit
-'Ratio' is the current ratio between base unit and current unit, for exemple if Base Unit is Kilogram, the ratio for gram is 1000
+'Ratio' is the current ratio between base unit and current unit, for exemple if base unit is Kilogram, the ratio for gram is 1000
 'Add' is for unit base on difference, like Kelvin (Not mandatory)

 # To do